Duration

 Delivery

-All HSG47 training courses are delivered at your site across the UK.
-Travel is included in the day rate with no hidden extras.
-Operatives learn on the same ground and the same buried services they encounter daily -- not on a generic training centre rig.
+Every course delivered at your premises across the UK.
+Travel included, no hidden extras.
+Your delegates learn on the same ground and buried utility services they encounter daily — not on a generic training centre rig.
+Course dates flexible.

 Trainers

-All Sygma trainers are directly employed ex-utility surveyors or ex-equipment manufacturer specialists.
-TAQA qualified.
-They have carried out the work they are teaching -- the credibility this brings to a practical site session is something no generalist health and safety training company can replicate.
+All Sygma trainers are directly employed ex-utility surveyors, safety professionals or ex-equipment manufacturer specialists.
+They have carried out the work they teach across National Grid sites and utility services contracts — credibility no generalist health and safety company can replicate.

 UK Delivery

-HSG47 training courses are held at client sites across the UK.
-Common delivery regions include:
+Course delivery at client premises across the UK.
+Common delivery regions:

 - ›London and the South East